LaunchCode-Education-Archived/csharp-web-development/src/appendices/vs-troubleshooting.rst

 For Windows users, opening and running some of the ASP.NET applications we provide in this book may require some extra steps.
 Here are some tips to help you troubleshoot.
 You may find some (or none!) of them relevant to you.

-- Weather you clone a project directly onto your computer and open it in Visual Studio, or choose to find a project to clone from the Visual Studio
+- Whether you clone a project directly onto your computer and open it in Visual Studio, or choose to find a project to clone from the Visual Studio
   *Team Explorer* pane, always be sure to open the **solution**, the file with the ``.sln`` ending.
 If you're not sure what item is opened in your
   *Solution Explorer* window, go to *File > Start Window*.
 From the *Start Window*, find the ``.sln`` file for your project and open that directly
   (instead of any parent directory).